Cursor Tri-Sync

-The TriSync Cursor Tool is a powerful feature designed to enhance camera control by allowing quick and intuitive movements on the canvas.
+The Cursor Tri-Sync Tool is a powerful feature designed to enhance camera control by allowing quick and intuitive movements on the canvas.
 As the default tool in the studio, it enables users to click anywhere on the canvas to move the camera to that position, while also managing the speeds of pan, tilt, and zoom.
 This tool ensures synchronized movements, offering a cinematic experience without the need for physical controllers.

 Using the Cursor Tool: